 Before engaging in remedies like terminating the lease, withholding rent, or repairing defects and deducting the cost from the rent, talk to an experienced commercial dispute attorney.
 Your lawyer can help determine your remedies and options, negotiate a resolution, and where necessary, take legal action to enforce the tenant's rights.

 Commercial Tenant Breach

 The tenant may breach the lease agreement by failing to pay rent on time or failing to properly maintain the property.
 However, many commercial breaches involve attempting to break the lease before it ends.
 If the business is having financial trouble, the tenant may look to get out of the lease without paying any penalties or the costs of a long-term lease.

 In some cases, it may be more beneficial to the landlord to renegotiate the commercial lease contract in order to keep the space occupied.
-Alternatively, commercial tenants may need to take action quickly to maintain a claim over the company's assets before the business goes bankrupt or dissolves.
+Alternatively, commercial tenants may need to take action quickly to maintain a claim over the company's assets before the business closes, goes bankrupt, or dissolves.

 Lease Renewal and Refusal